lazarusA/CoherentNoise.jl/docs/src/overview.md

 - Many more noise algorithms than libnoise supported, and well-tested.

-- Algorithms are consistently implemented in 2, 3, and 4 dimensions, whereas libnoise only has 3-dimensional gradient noise.
+- Algorithms are consistently implemented in multiple dimensions, whereas libnoise only has 3-dimensional gradient noise.

 - Some terminology corrections.
 For example, libnoise refers to multiple octaves of gradient noise